-Alma College Merit Scholarships.
+Alma College Merit Scholarship.
 Awarded to recognize designated National Merit Scholarship Program finalists with tuition assistance ranging from \$500 to \$2,000.

 Distinguished Scholar Award.
-Merit finalists may receive up to full tuition at Alma.
+National Merit finalists, National Hispanic Scholars and National Achievement Scholars may receive up to full tuition at Alma.
 Financial need is not a requirement.
 Students must reside in campus housing to receive the award.
+A limited number are offered annually.

 Distinguished Trustee Honors Scholarships.
 Based on superior academic achievement, national test scores and campus interviews.
-Winners may receive up to full tuition at Alma.
 These awards are granted without regard to financial need.
-Students receiving full-tuition awards must reside in campus housing.